Why You Need to Prevent HVAC Coil Corrosion

-- Having an anti-corrosive coating applied on the coils once they’re clean.
+- Have an anti-corrosive coating applied on the coils once they’re clean.

-- Installing a whole-house air cleaner on your HVAC system to capture and eliminate airborne VOCs.
+- Install a whole-house air cleaner on your HVAC system to capture and eliminate airborne VOCs.

-- Rinsing down your outdoor unit with the hose every month to limit the buildup of potentially-harmful debris.
+- Rinse down your outdoor unit with the hose every month to limit the buildup of potentially-harmful debris.